Victims’ Services Unit

 To receive notification of the status of an appeal or status updates on a case that the Attorney General’s Office is prosecuting visit: Marsy's Law - Victim Notification.
 To obtain resource information, contact Victims' Services Unit at 1-(877) 433-9069 or by internet at: Victim Services.

 The Deputy Attorney General for the Victims’ Services Unit is Deborah Bain.
 Ms. Bain is a former deputy district attorney in Yolo County and El Dorado County.
 Ms. Bain has prosecuted a variety of cases including, but not limited to, robbery, kidnap, rape and murder.
 She was the vertical prosecutor for domestic violence, child molest and sexual assault cases.
 She is a three time recipient of the Victim Witness Service Award for Outstanding Service to Victims of Crime and recipient of the Governor’s Crime Victim Advocate Award.
-She has served as a staff counsel for the Victim Compensation and Government Claims Board and a senior staff counsel with the Board of Parole Hearings.
+She has served as a staff counsel for the California Victim Compensation Board (CalVCB) and a senior staff counsel with the Board of Parole Hearings.

 Ms. Bain states, "The guiding principle of the Victims’ Services Unit is to provide support, information and assistance to victims at every stage of the criminal process.
 It is an essential service in empowering victims."